December 16, 2022

 GitOps Using Harness

-Harness provides native GitOps functionality that lets you deploy services by syncing the Kubernetes manifests in your source repos with your target clusters.
+Harness provides native GitOps functionality that manages Argo CD which lets you deploy services by syncing the Kubernetes manifests in your source repos with your target clusters.
 First, you set up Harness GitOps by installing a GitOps Agent in your environment.
 Next, you define how to manage the desired and target state in a GitOps Application in Harness.
 The GitOps Agent performs the sync operations defined in the Application and reacts to events in the source and target states.

 Harness GitOps Architecture